Water Levels – A Middle Great Lakes Dilemma

 The problem is that the IJC can only make recommendation to governments.
 Four years after the Commissioners’ 2013 recommendations regarding the St. Clair River were made, the Canadian Government has finally recommended support, while the U.S Government has not even acknowledged them.
 The USACE Detroit District office is ready and willing to carry out a feasibility study on them, but they have no funding and have been ordered to ‘stand down’.
 So the only engineered solution available is the 1970 sill design, which is known to raise levels by 10 inches during both low and high levels.
 It is unacceptable.
 The USACE reports to the President of the USA via the Secretary of the Army.
 The IJC is a bi-national body and is directed by the Secretary of State in the USA, and by the Minister of Foreign and Global Affairs in Canada.
 These departments run their respective country’s foreign policy, and in the swirl of world events, the St. Clair River is never very high on the agenda.
 ROWI has made numerous presentations in Washington to try to reach the right people.
 Now the new Georgian Bay Great Lakes Foundation of the Huronia Community Foundation is charged with that task and with the challenge of raising the funds to do so.

-The Georgian Bay Great Lakes Foundation must educate the already new key officials in Washington and the new IJC Commissioners, and continue information-sharing efforts in Ottawa and at Queen’s Park with regard to the St. Clair River issue and its solution.
+The Georgian Bay Great Lakes Foundation must educate the key officials in Washington and the new IJC Commissioners, and continue information-sharing efforts in Ottawa and at Queen’s Park with regard to the St. Clair River issue and its solution.
 In the USA that means hiring the prestigious law firm in Washington that facilitates such entrée into the right offices.
 GBGLF’s Mary Muter from Ontario and ROWI’s Roger Gauthier from Michigan have the essential knowledge and expertise to capitalise on such visits as a bi-national team.
 The issue is that the monthly retainer fee of such a Washington law firm is understandably high.
 In addition travel costs in both Canada and the USA can add up.

 Doing Your Part

 Please donate generously to this essential undertaking to protect the future of Lake Michigan-Huron together with Georgian Bay and, through stabilising their water level fluctuations, to ensure the stability of the entire Great Lakes system.
 Send your cheque to Huronia Community Foundation P.O.
-Box 324 Midland, ON L4R 4L1, with “for GBGLF fund” in the notation section.
+Box 324 Midland, ON L4R 4L1, with “for Georgian Bay Great Lakes Foundation” in the notation section.